 Developing an effective search/SEO and social media plan can be tough.
-Start by aligning your prospect’s buying process with a your selling process.
+Start by aligning your prospect’s buying process with your selling process.

 B2B Internet Marketing Strategy: Educate prospects about the benefits of your solution through the generation of expert content.